 The origins can be traced to the early 20th century, with the foundation of Bournemouth Municipal College.
-Our modern history began in the early 1970s with the creation of the Bournemouth College of Technology, and the construction of new buildings on the largest farm in Talbot Village – the area now known as our Talbot Campus.
+The modern history began in the early 1970s with the creation of the Bournemouth College of Technology and the construction of new buildings on the largest farm in Talbot Village – the area now known as the Talbot Campus.

-Our research shapes and changes the world around us, providing solutions to real-world problems and informing the education we deliver.
-Our students are a key part of the research we conduct, co-creating knowledge with us and playing a crucial role in everything that we do.
+The research shapes and changes the world around us, providing solutions to real-world problems and informing the education we deliver.
+The students are a key part of the research we conduct, co-creating knowledge with us and playing a crucial role in everything that we do.

 All our undergraduate degrees and many of our postgraduate degrees offer the opportunity to undertake a work placement as part of your studies.